too-mauro/Mr-Marshmallow/README.md

 `node index.js`,

 which will start the bot, send a message that it's online in the terminal, and will send a message to the Discord channel of your choice (see note above).

+(A special thanks to [An Idiot's Guide](https://github.com/AnIdiotsGuide/discordjs-bot-guide) and [MenuDocs](https://github.com/MenuDocs/Discord.JS-Tutorial) for creating the base code that my project runs on!)